-Here is the rest of the news and some really interesting collaborative working vacancies from the last seven days...
+Here is the rest of the news and collaboration jobs from the last few days...

 Health & Social Care